dcapape/minecraft-launcher/README.md

 - Extracted to unique temporary directory: `.minecraft/bin/<HASH>/`
 - Only architecture-specific files are extracted (e.g., `windows/x64/`)
 - Files are placed directly in the root of the hash directory (no nested structure)

+## New Features in v1.1.0

+- **Custom Game Profiles System**:
+  - Install custom NeoForge/Forge/Vanilla profiles from remote servers
+  - Each profile is completely isolated with its own mods, shaders, resource packs, and config
+  - Profiles are stored in `.minecraft/profiles/{profile_id}/` with full directory structure
+  - Automatic installation of base versions and all required libraries
+- **Automatic Asset Downloading**:
+  - Downloads Minecraft assets from `resources.download.minecraft.net`
+  - Verifies asset integrity using SHA-1 hashes
+  - Assets are downloaded automatically when missing (during installation or launch)
+  - Assets are stored in the global `.minecraft/assets/` directory (shared between versions)
+- **Server Manager (Developer Mode)**:
+  - Enable "Developer Mode" in the user menu to access server management
+  - Manage remote server profiles and configurations
+  - Edit profile JSONs, upload mods, shaders, and resource packs
+  - Test and update server configurations
+- **Improved Profile Isolation**:
+  - Custom profiles use `--gameDir` to point to their own directory
+  - Resource packs, shaders, and mods are loaded from the profile directory
+  - Assets are loaded from the global directory (shared, not duplicated)

 ## New Features in v1.0.7